Ecojet (British airline): Redundancies and fundraising difficulties

 In January 2025, Ecojet made 11 of its 13 employees redundant amid delays to its AOC fundraising process.

-A spokesperson for the airline told The Daily Telegraph that it had further delayed its launch until 2026 owing to a 'tough investment market', saying that the redundancies were in order to 'reduce overheads to a minimum'.
+A spokesperson for the airline told the Daily Telegraph that it had further delayed its launch until 2026 owing to a 'tough investment market', saying that the redundancies were in order to 'reduce overheads to a minimum'.

 Management team

 On 9 December 2023, it was reported that Ecojet had made further appointments to its management team.
-These appointments included Deon van Rensburg as its Head of Finance, Ben Leon as its Chief Commercial Officer and Augusto Ponte as an advisor to the board of directors.
-Furthermore, it was officially confirmed that Brent Smith is to take on the role of chief executive officer.
+These appointments included Brent Smith as its chief executive officer, Deon van Rensburg as its head of finance, Ben Leon as its chief commercial officer and Augusto Ponte as an advisor to the board of directors.

-On 8 March 2024, Ecojet announced the appointment of Rebecca Borresen as its Chief Operating Officer, though she would later resign in favour of a position at Loganair.
+On 8 March 2024, Ecojet confirmed the appointment of Rebecca Borresen as its chief operating officer, though she would later resign in favour of a position at Loganair.

 Proposed operations

-The airline has said that it hopes to eliminate single-use plastics from its services, and will also serve plant-based meals and provide crew with sustainable uniforms.
-Whilst initially it will use traditional kerosene-fuelled aircraft, it plans to shift to electric aircraft once it has begun operations and received its operating licences and airport slots.
-Alongside fixed-wing operations, it also plans to utilise a fleet of eVTOL aircraft on intercity routes.
+The airline said that it hoped to eliminate single-use plastics from its services, and that it would also serve plant-based meals and provide crew with sustainable uniforms.
+Whilst initially it was to use traditional kerosene-fuelled aircraft, it planned to shift to electric aircraft once it had begun operations and received its operating licences and airport slots.
+Alongside fixed-wing operations, it also planned to utilise a fleet of eVTOL aircraft on intercity routes.

 Brand imaging

-The airline's livery is based on a stylised rendition of the flag of the United Kingdom.
-As such, its aircraft carry the tagline "Flag Carrier for Green Britain", with this also being a reference to the Green Britain Group, a company founded by Dale Vince which has shareholdings in ventures such as Ecotricity.
-The airline's slogan is "Another way."
+The airline's livery was based on a stylised rendition of the flag of the United Kingdom.
+As such, its aircraft were to carry the tagline "Flag Carrier for Green Britain", with this also being a reference to the Green Britain Group, a company founded by Dale Vince which has shareholdings in ventures such as Ecotricity.
+The airline's slogan was "Another way."

 In January 2025 the airline began using "Same altitude, new attitude" as a secondary slogan.

+Liquidation

+On 14 January 2026, Paul Dounis and Mark Harper from Opus Restructuring & Insolvency were appointed as provisional liquidators of Ecojet Airlines Limited.

+In a statement to industry outlet FlightGlobal, Dale Vince said that "It's taking longer than we hoped to get the technology and regulatory pieces of the puzzle in alignment, and so we're pausing work at this time."

+In May 2026, Dounis and Harper became joint liquidators of Ecojet following the conclusion of their earlier appointment as provisional liquidators.